-Most investors feel left in the dark when it comes to understanding if the price of Bitcoin will go up or down over the coming days, weeks, and months.
-While it’s impossible to know for certain what the coming price movements will be in the near term, and investing with a long term mindset is always best, there are tools you can use in order to help you make more informed decisions.
+Since short term price movements of the crypto market are difficult to predict, many choose to approach investing with a long term mindset.
+Most investors feel left in the dark when it comes to understanding if the price of Bitcoin, and other cryptocurrencies, will go up or down over the coming days, weeks, and months.
+Thankfully, there are insightful tools available to help you make informed decisions for buying bitcoin.

 Why measure Fear and Greed?

 Since the Digital Asset market is partially driven by emotion (known as market sentiment), people tend to be much more greedy before prices correct and much more fearful when prices are bound to rise.
 This is simply human psychology and is why being a “trader” is often incredibly difficult for most.

 There are two extremes on the Fear and Greed Index, and they are as follows:

 - Extreme Fear: This is a sign that the market is very scared, and many times is an excellent buying opportunity.

 - Extreme Greed: This is a sign that the market is over-optimistic, and many times is an excellent selling opportunity.

 How is it measured?

 This tool gathers data from the following five different sources and weightings with a final score ranging between 0 and 100.

 Volatility is a measurement of how much recent movement there has been in the market, either up or down.
 If Bitcoin has been the same price for the last few weeks, volatility is low.
 If Bitcoin has gone up or down in price frequently over the last few weeks, volatility is high.
 If Bitcoin has had low volatility recently but sees a sudden spike over the coming days/weeks, that could mean that the market is gripped by fear.